JPEWdev/c64-monster-attack/README.md

 for code efficiency, but also means that functions may be completely optimized away or inlined and thus have no symbols.

+### Graphics Resources

+Graphics are edited using the awesome [PETSCII Editor](http://petscii.krissz.hu/), then exported in a text formats that can be easily parsed by a python script (the exact format depends on the resource).
+You can open the "game.pe" file on this web app to see them.

+I'd prefer to extract the resources directly from the "game.pe" file, but it appears to be some sort of binary encoding.

 ## TODO

 While the game is certainly playable right now, there are many things I would